danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- Implement "place: away/home" key-value pair in scores array
+- Improve the navigation and the layout (for when I implement 38 matches) - finish page changing logic + improve design
 - Find a way for these scores to be “attached” to the correct users that are logged in.
 - Start THE GUESSING PAGES
 - Recreate page design for guesses (dashboard)